arch-js/arch/docs/02-basic-tutorial.md

 Notice the search initialisation is again independent of the structure of the app-state itself.
 It only requires a query cursor to observe and an items cursor to update.

 If you now type into the search field and hit enter, you should get a list of matching Github users.
-You could very easily implement a loading indicator by clearing the list of result on query change in the search module and displaying a spinner when there are no items to display.
+You could very easily implement a loading indicator by adding a in progress flag when the request is initiated and flipping it when it has finished.

 ## Conclusion